Valve amplifier: Telephony

-Telephony was the original, and for many years was a driving application for audio amplification.
+Telephony was the original application for audio amplification, and remained as the main usage for many years.
 A specific issue for the telecommunication industry was the technique of multiplexing many (up to a thousand) voice lines onto a single cable, at different frequencies.
+A single valve "repeater" amplifier can amplify many calls at once, and was thus very cost effective.

-The advantage of this is that a single valve "repeater" amplifier can amplify many calls at once, this being very cost effective.
 The problem is that the amplifiers need to be extremely linear, otherwise "intermodulation distortion" (IMD) will result in "crosstalk" between the multiplexed channels.
 This stimulated development emphasis towards low distortion far beyond the nominal needs of a single voice channel.

 Audio

 Today, the main application for valves is audio amplifiers for high-end hi-fi and musical performance use with electric guitars, electric basses, and Hammond organs, although these applications have different requirements regarding distortion which result in different design compromises, although the same basic design techniques are generic and widely applicable to all broadband amplification applications, not only audio.

-Post World War II, the majority of valve power amplifiers are of the Class AB-1 "push pull" ultralinear topology, or lower cost single ended i.e. 6BQ5/EL84 power tubes, but niche products using the DH-SET and even OTL topologies still exist in small numbers.
+Post World War II, the majority of valve power amplifiers are of the Class AB-1 "push pull" ultralinear topology, or lower cost single ended i.e. 6BQ5/EL84 power tubes, but niche products using the DH-SET and even output transformer-less topologies still exist in small numbers.